txstate-etc/dataloader-factory/README.md

 ## Compound Keys
 Compound Keys are fully supported.
 Any key object will be accepted.
 It is up to your `fetch` and `extractKey` functions to treat it properly.
-Internally, fast-json-stable-stringify is used to cache results, which will construct the same string even if two objects' keys have mismatching ordering.
+Internally, a stable JSON stringify is used to cache results, so it will construct the same string even if two objects' keys have mismatching ordering.

 ## matchKey
 In rare cases it may be that you are unable to provide an `extractKey` function because a key